iChun/Electromagnetic-Coherence/README.md

 ## Electromagnetic Coherence
-Electromagnetic Coherence is a mod about light, lasers and optics.
+Electromagnetic Coherence is a mod about lasers and optics.
+The mod provides the ability for lasers to be focused and reflected through mirrors.
+Lasers can be used for mining, energy transfer, killing, smelting and various redstone contraptions.

 Copyright (c) Calclavia